openshift/console/frontend/packages/operator-lifecycle-manager/src/components/descriptors/README.md

 # Operator Descriptors

-The Operator Lifecycle Manager allows adding descriptors to Custom Resource Definitions, which are used to describe different fields on the object and actions that can be peformed.
+The Operator Lifecycle Manager allows adding descriptors to Custom Resource Definitions, which are used to describe different fields on the object.

 There are three types of descriptors: